perstarke-webdev/panorama-perspectives-blog/_posts/2024-04-24-finding-freelancing-clients-two.md

 freelance business.
 Today, we'll switch gears and focus on **short-term strategies** that can help you acquire clients immediately.
 Whether you're just starting out or looking to expand your client base quickly, I designed these tips to give you practical steps that you can implement right away.
-I regularly apply these tips myself and have gleaned many lessons that I’m eager to share with you.
+I regularly apply these tips myself and have learned many lessons that I’m eager to share with you.

 It's essential to have a solid foundation in place, which we discussed in the first part of this series.
 If you haven't yet, I highly recommend [checking that out](/posts/finding-web-development-freelancing-clients-one)